Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 <img src="Images/fig5.png" height = 200>

 The autoencoder has a strong linear relationship with the true values, but is constrained.
 The autoencoder has only rarely assignes someone a score of greater than 1 or less than -1.
 The VAE, on the other hand, struggles less with assigning higher or lower scores.
-It is less compact than the autoencoder, relating the lower correlation.
-Thus the VAE does better with RMSE or absolute error, but has slightly poorer correlation scores than the autoencoder.
+It is less compact than the autoencoder, hence the lower correlation.
+The VAE does better with RMSE or absolute error, but has slightly poorer correlation scores than the autoencoder.

 ## Extensions